Russia not allowed flag or anthem after teams refuse to play World Cup playoffs | DW | 26.02.2022

 "We can't pretend that nothing is happening," the country's star striker Robert Lewandowski posted on Twitter.

 The Bayern Munich star was one of many Polish players to immediately back a decision from the Polish Football Association to boycott an upcoming World Cup playoff match against Russia.
-Two other countries have since followed Poland's lead.
+Other countries, including potential future playoff opponents Sweden and Czech Republic as well as England and France, have since followed Poland's lead.

 It is the latest protest from the football world against Russia's invasion of Ukraine, with clubs terminating sponsorships with Russian companies and European governing body UEFA stripping Saint Petersburg of hosting right for the Champions League final.